wbstack/mediawiki/docs/dev-environment.md

 The fake api is served by the [server.php](test/server.php) script and reads the corresponding [subdomain](data/WikiInfo-site1.json) from each request.

+ElasticSearch in  docker compose environment uses non-shared index setup and the `mul` works as expected.
+Howerver the page should be refreshed a few time before ES content indexes got updated.

+The ES index names are not based on the site/domain name but rather on the DB name.
+This is why the indices appeared to be missing in `site1.localhost_content_first`, the right one should be `mwdb_somedb1_general_first`

 ### Start the dev environment

 ```sh